-The Example Development has generally been weighted towards land uses producing larger impacts than others.
-However, as part of the 2019 Master Plan Amendment, the number of hotel rooms indicated in the example development chart has been substantially reduced.
-In the revised example development chart most of the Lodging Capacity of 2,048 guests has been allocated to condominiums as opposed to hotel rooms.
-Since hotel rooms have greater impacts per square foot, and per guest, on traffic, parking and housing than condominiums, this amendment seeks to reduce impacts of resort development on the community.
-It is expected that lodging uses will mostly take the form of condominiums.
+The Example Development has also been weighted towards land uses producing larger impacts than others.
+For instance, most of the Lodging Capacity of 2,048 guests has been allocated to hotel rooms as opposed to condominiums, since hotel rooms have greater impacts per square foot, and per guest, on traffic, parking and housing than condominiums.
+In reality, however, it is expected that lodging uses will mostly take the form of condominiums.